DPO Advanced Courses

 1. Be at least 3 credits and be at the 300-400 level.

 2. Be capped at 25 students (larger lectures with recitations capped at 25 are acceptable).
-Proposed exceptions to class size caps should be justified through the course proposal process and will be reviewed on an on-going basis by the Bacc Core Committee and the Difference, Power, and Oppression Director.
+Proposed exceptions to class size caps should be justified through the course proposal process and will be reviewed on an on-going basis by the Core Education Committee and the Difference, Power, and Oppression Director.

-3. Be regularly numbered departmental offerings rather than x99 or blanket number courses).
+3. Be regularly numbered departmental offerings rather than x99 or blanket number courses.

 4. Provide opportunities for students to reflect thoughtfully on their own identities and positions in relation to systems of oppression.